Quality manufacturing, design and performance

 591.8

-Sensitivity is defined as the lowest level of analyte that can be distinguished from background.
+Sensitivity is defined as the lowest level of analyte that can be distinguished from the background.
 This is often referred to as analytical sensitivity or limit of detection.
-Sensitivity is determined by adding 2 standard deviations to the mean O.D. obtained from replicates of the zero standard.
+Sensitivity is determined by adding two standard deviations to the mean O.D. obtained from replicates of the zero standard.

 Specificity testing is done to verify that the analyte of interest is detected without cross-reactivity with other closely related molecules.
 Cross-reactivity can lead to false positive results or inaccurate quantitation.
 To ensure that only the desired analyte is recognized, a panel of other substances is tested for cross-reactivity.